Lesstat/nd-triangulation/README.md

 to look into integrating new features and of course accept pull requests.

 ## Example
-A triangulation can be created incrementally, by adding points to it:
+A triangulation can be created incrementally, by adding vertices to it:

 ``` rust
     let mut tri = Triangulation::new(3); // We are doing a 3 dimensional triangulation